 However, the All-in-One-Trade ticket is an asset to Schwab and makes it easy for investors to get the rights at the right time.
 It lets you build an order using any asset class you wish.
 Quotes are updated in real-time so you always know that you are getting the best rate.

-Winner: Charles Schwab is definitely the best when it comes to trading experience and technology.
+🏆 Winner: As both brokers are very well regulated it’s clear that Charles Schwab is definitely the best when it comes to trading experience and technology.

 You can make any trade customization or watchlist on the cloud, and it will appear in your mobile as well.
 You can access streaming videos, quotes, and real-time data in the app, and all the education resources are available as well.

 The StreetSmart mobile app offers more complex trading tools and even more analysis for options.
 It’s one of the best apps for mobile trading if you want better charts and more data.

 - ☑️ The easy-to-use mobile app offers a minimalist approach to investing

 - ☑️ Free app with $0 commissions and a few tools, such as synced watchlists and news feeds

 - ☑️ No real research and analysis tools